 Learn more about the development of visionary concepts, the multimedia anniversary program of the Ars Electronica Futurelab and the Alchemists of the Future: With igniting Morning Inspirations, a journey through the lab’s art and science from the eponymous exhibition Alchmists of the Future and electrifying Night Performances on Futurelab Day, September 9, as part of the Ars Electronica Festival 2021.

+Andreas J. Hirsch is an author, curator and photographically working artist.
+In 1986 he obtained a PhD in law from the University of Vienna.
 His literary oeuvre includes books on Pablo Picasso, Tina Modotti, Friedensreich Hundertwasser, HR Giger, Ludwig van Beethoven, as well as the children’s book *Florian Featherlight and the Quest for the Magic Pearl*.
 Since 1996, he has been involved in various aspects of Ars Electronica – as an advisor, curator, juror and artist.
 Between 2004 and 2007, he participated as a jury member in the Prix Ars Electronica for the “Digital Communities” category, which he helped to establish.
 He also curated the congress “Open Source Life” at the Ars Electronica Festival in 2010.
 Together with Gerfried Stocker, he published the book “The Practice of Art and Science” in 2017.
 His book on the 40th anniversary of Ars Electronica, “Creating the Future – A Brief History of Ars Electronica 1979-2019,” was published in 2019 by Hantje Cantz Verlag in Berlin.